Pierre-LoanJ/tablesearch/README.md

 clone this repo

+create an empty folder called data at \tablesearch\

+copy and paste us-census.db to %your_workspace_dir%\tablesearch

+run "npm install" from your shell

 install a mongodb database

-copy and paste us-census.db to %your_workspace_dir%\tablesearch

-open a terminal at %mongodb_dir%\ ...\bin
+open a terminal at %mongodb_dir%\ ...\bin and run "mongod --dbpath %your_workspace_dir%\tablesearch\data"

-create an empty folder called data at \tablesearch\

-run mongod --dbpath %your_workspace_dir%\tablesearch\data

-open a terminal at %your_workspace_dir%\tablesearch
+open a terminal at %your_workspace_dir%\tablesearch and run "node server"

-run node server